Sirtmax®

 SAFETY

-Black turmeric is related to both turmeric and ginger.
+Black ginger is related to both turmeric and ginger.
 One of the most popular herbal medicines in Thailand and Laos, it has been safely consumed as a revitalizing drink for years.
 A double-blind, placebo-controlled human study on Sirtmax® found no adverse effects.

 [1] Shimada N, et al. The safety and efficacy of Kamepferia parviflora extract (SIRTMAX®) on healthy volunteers.
 2012.
 Unpublished paper.